 2.2 In respect of images, descriptions and drawings as well as size and weights described in our offers, brochures, catalogues and price lists, the vendor reserves the right to apply amendments which either do not significantly change the object in question or which improve the quality of the item.
 If the vendor displays or provides a model, sample or example this is only done as means of an indication of the product.
 The properties of the goods to be delivered may differ from the sample, model or example.

 2.3 The vendor’s prices, from warehouse or from factory, are excluding VAT.
 The invoice currency is €/Euro unless otherwise agreed.
 Shipping of the goods takes place at the expense and risk of the purchaser.
 The vendor will detail the invoice in accordance with the applicable legislation.
 In the case where a European purchaser’s VAT identification number is unknown, the current Dutch VAT tariff will be charged.

-2.4 Shipping to the customer’s location of receipt in The Netherlands, Belgium, Luxembourg, France, United Kingdom, Germany, Sweden Denmark and Spain is free of charge for an order value from € 160.00.
+2.4 Shipping to the customer’s location of receipt in The Netherlands, Belgium, Luxembourg, France, United Kingdom, Germany, Sweden and Denmark is free of charge for an order value from € 150.00 (Excluding VAT).
 By placement of an order below the free-postage amount the webshop will calculate the most favourable shipping rate based on weight and measurement.